ekazaev/route-composer/README.md

         // Handled by ProductViewControllerContextTask
         productViewController.productID = productID

-        // Handled by NavigationControllerStep and PushToNavigationAction
+        // Handled by NavigationControllerStep and pushToNavigationAction
         let navigationController = UINavigationController(rootViewController: productViewController)

         // handled by DefaultActions.PresentModally